Enable fuzzers on AAOS devices

 adb remount

-2. If you do not have a folder named /data/fuzzer on your device, create one.
+2. If you don't have a folder named /data/fuzzer on your device, create one.

 3. Go to where you downloaded and unzipped the build, and from there, run the following command to push the fuzzer on the device.